Last updated: January 15, 2026

 This doesn’t mean you should abandon the RSI entirely.
 It’s a classic for a reason and continues to be a top performer in specific situations:

-- When you are looking for powerful divergences.
+• When you are looking for powerful divergences.
 Since so many traders watch the RSI, its divergence signals can almost become a self-fulfilling prophecy.
-A strong, clean divergence on the RSI often carries more weight in the market simply because so many people see it and act on it.
+However, smart traders verify this.
+A strong divergence on the RSI carries much more weight if you cross-reference it with the Bulls and Bears Power Indicators to confirm that the underlying buying or selling pressure is actually shifting.

 7. Important notes and practical experience